The King of the Kickboxers: Production

+The King of the Kickboxers was filmed on-location in Bangkok, Hong Kong, and Toronto, Canada.
+Tony Leung Siu-hung (Twin Dragons, Ip Man, Drunken Master II) was the action choreographer.

-According to an interview with Avedon, he shot his scenes independently with his scenes involving Jaeckel as his boss.
+According to an interview with actor Loren Avedon, he shot his scenes independently with his scenes involving Richard Jaeckel as his boss.
 In addition, in the scene where Avedon's character does the Stallone-like scream after seeing Khan and remembering the death of his brother, Avedon told director Lo he wanted to just toss the film tape into the fire in anger.
-He also did not get along well with actress Sherrie Rose.
-Avedon claimed Rose was acting like a "prima donna" and told her to "shut up" and that she had badmouthed him afterwards.
+He also did not get along well with actress Sherrie Rose, describing her as a "prima donna."

-In an interview with screenwriter/producer Keith W. Strandberg, Sherrie Rose had issues with a scene where she was to go topless in a love scene with co-star Avedon.
+According to an interview with screenwriter/producer Keith W. Strandberg, actress Sherrie Rose had issues with a scene where she was to go topless in a love scene with co-star Loren Avedon.
 She replaced an actress who refused to do the nudity scene but she also had complained once it was time to shoot the scene.
 However, the filmmakers were careful in only getting a few seconds of the nudity in the scene.
-Strandberg also confirmed that Blanks' character of Khan is actually the son of a Thai mother abandoned by his American serviceman father, thus Khan having a hatred for Americans.
+Strandberg also confirmed that Billy Blanks' character of Khan is actually the son of a Thai mother abandoned by his American serviceman father, thus Khan having a hatred for Americans.

-The film has some noticeable similarities to the Jean-Claude Van Damme film Kickboxer, released a year earlier and features similar locations, plot and general atmosphere.
-Van Damme was becoming a big star in the late 80s/early 90s so there would be attempts to copy.
+The film has some noticeable similarities to the Jean-Claude Van Damme film Kickboxer, which was released a year earlier and features similar locations, plot and general atmosphere.
+Van Damme was becoming a big star in the late 80s early 90s so there would be attempts to copy.
 He is even referenced by Avedon in a joking manner.
-Blanks appeared alongside Van Damme in Lionheart (1990).
+Actor Billy Blanks appeared with Van Damme in 1990s Lionheart.

-Influence
+Jerry Trimble was the former PKA World Light Welterweight Champion in kickboxing.

+In popular culture

 James Goddard, former member of Research and Development at Capcom confirmed in an interview with Capcom Unity that Blanks' character of Khan was the inspiration for his creating the character of Dee Jay in the video game Super Street Fighter II in 1993.